 Forgot your Android password or PIN?
-Here’s what to do
+Here’s what you need to do

 The smart move for every Android smartphone owner is to set up lock screen security on your device so that others can’t access it.
 You can choose a pattern, password, or PIN.
 Many devices also now sport fingerprint scanners, which you’ll use most of the time, but even those will prompt you for your backup PIN or password from time to time, such as after a restart or when you try to change security settings.

-More: Selling your phone or tablet?
-Here’s how to wipe your Android device

 If you’ve ever had one of those moments where you realize that you’ve forgotten your password, pattern, or PIN, then you’re certainly not alone.
-Being locked out of your device is horrible, but there are a few things you can do to regain access.
+Being locked out of your device is horrible, but there is a way to regain access.
 If you forgot your Android password, PIN, or pattern, read on to find out what you can do.

-Using Android Device Manager
+Using Find My Device

-If your phone is running Android 5.0 Lollipop, Android 6.0 Marshmallow, Android 7.0 Nougat, or a later version of Android, then your best bet is to use Google’s Android Device Manager.
+If your phone is running Android 5.0 Lollipop or a later version of Android, then your best bet is to use Google’s Find My Device.
 You’re going to have to know the email address and password for your Google account, and your device will need to be on and connected to the internet for this to work.
-Here are the steps:
+For years, Google allowed you to change your PIN via Find My Device, but sadly it no longer does.
+You can choose to Erase device, which will allow you to set it up as new with a new PIN, but this will wipe everything from your phone, including photos, messages, and other files.
+If you haven’t backed up, then this should be a last resort.
+Here’s how to do it:

-- Visit the Android Device Manager site on your computer, laptop, or another device and log in with your Google account.
+- Visit the Find My Device site on your computer, laptop, or another device and log in with your Google account.

 - It will probably default to your current phone, but if you have multiple devices registered, you can select the correct device by clicking its icon and name in the upper-left corner of the page.

-- Click the Lock option on the left.
+- Click the Erase device option on the left.

-- You’ll be prompted to enter a new password and confirm it.
-Make sure that you remember the password you choose!
+- You’ll likely be prompted to enter your Google account details again.

-- Now you can go back to your Android device and enter your newly-created password to gain access.
+- Once the device is wiped you can set it up afresh with a new PIN (make sure you remember it this time).

 Using Samsung’s Find My Mobile

-If you have a Samsung phone, you’ve created a Samsung account, and activated Find My Mobile during the setup process, then you can also use this feature to unlock your phone remotely.
+If you have a Samsung phone, created a Samsung account, and activated Find My Mobile during the setup process, then you can also use this feature to unlock your phone remotely.
 You will need to know the email address and password associated with your Samsung account, and your device will need to be on and connected to the internet.
 Here’s how:

 - Visit the Find My Mobile website on your computer, laptop, or another device and log in with your Samsung account.